mahdihastie/docker-wp/README.md

 # doocker-wp
 Wp in docker

-docker-compose.yml

 To start with setup the directory in which we’ll build our WordPress theme.
-Create a new folder wherever you want and name it whatever you want.
-I named mine docker-wordpress-theme-setup to match the GitHub repository.
-We’ll set up our entire WordPress ecosystem in this directory.
+Create a new folder wherever you want, the name of the folder will the name of the docekr containers this script create.
+We’ll set up our entire WordPress ecosystem in this directory, so name sure the name is unique if working with multiple wordpress containers.

 Open your code editor, create a blank file named docker-compose.yml and save it in the directory you created above.
 This is the file Docker will use to set up WordPress and the MySQL database.